Do you feel like you never leave your office? Your home office, that is.

-I've been working from home since 1999 when I was the first to telecommute for a mortgage title company.
+I’ve been working from home since the late 90s when I was the first to telecommute for a mortgage title company.
 I thought this experience would be perfect for me as I started my home-based business several years later.

-At first, it was going great because like many business owners I started as a side hustle to get my feet wet.
-But as time moved on and I was intent on growing a sustainable business the boundaries began to blur from my home space and where I worked on business.
+At first, it was going great because, like many business owners, I started as a side hustle to get my feet wet.
+But as time moved on and I was intent on growing a sustainable business, the boundaries began to blur from my home space and where I worked on the business.

-While I had dedicated office space in all of my homes and even my RV, it didn't affect the hours that I worked or the spaces where I worked.
-And people thought because I worked from home I didn't work.
+While I had dedicated office space in all of my homes and even my RV, it didn’t affect my hours or the spaces where I worked.
+And people thought because I worked from home, I didn’t work.

 Set Working Hours

-It's essential to set working hours for your day, so you have some rest and rejuvenation time.
-Generally speaking, my workday begins at 8:30 am and ends around 4:30 pm with a few nights of working hours from 7:00 pm to 9:00 pm to accommodate different time zones.
+Setting working hours for your day is essential so you have some rest and rejuvenation time.
+Generally speaking, my workday begins at 8:30 am and ends around 4:30 pm, with a few nights working from 7:00 pm to 9:00 pm to accommodate different time zones.